AcalaNetwork/truffle-tutorials/DEX/README.md

 `DEX` and `Token` from `@acala-network/contracts` dependency and assign it to `PrecompiledDEX` and `PrecompiledToken` variables.
 The `ACA`, `AUSD`, `LP_ACA_AUSD`, `DOT`, `RENBTC` and `DEX`, which are the exports from the `ADDRESS` utility of `@acala-network/contracts` dependency, are imported and they hold the values of the addresses of the predeployed smart contracts.
+The `MandalaAddress` utility holds the values of the predeployed smart contracts in the local development and Mandala network and we will be using this one.
+There are also `AcalaNetwork` and `KaruraNetwork`, that hold the addresses of their respective networks.
 We are also importing `truffleAssert` and `parseUnits` in order to ease our verification of the expected values and we are defining the `NULL_ADDRESS` constant, so we don't have to copy-paste the value when needed.

 The test file with import statements and an empty test should look like this: